 - Footwear is required at all time.
 No house shoes or slippers will be permitted.

-- Headgear is not to be worn inside the school buildings.
+- Hats, bandanas, hoods, sunglasses, or other types of headgear are not to be worn inside the school buildings.

-- Teachers of specific courses where safety or health is a factor may require students to adjust hair, shoes, or clothing or both during that class period.
+- Teachers of specific courses where safety or health is a factor may require students to adjust hair, shoes, and/or clothing during that class period.

 - Any clothing worn shall not have writing, drawings, or emblems that are obscene or derogatory.
 No clothing will be allowed which advertises or promotes alcoholic products, tobacco products, or drug paraphernalia.
 Attire or wearing of attire in a manner that suggest gang association is not acceptable.

-- Tank tops, halters, backless, low-cut clothing, spaghetti strap tops, net, see through, spandex, and short midriffs are not permitted.
-Sleeveless shirts must have modest armholes.
-In addition, girls’ tops must have at least 3-inch straps.
+- Halter tops, tube tops, backless tops, low-cut clothing, tops that reveal bare midriffs, spaghetti strap tops, net, see through, and spandex are not permitted.
+In addition, all tops must have at least 1-inch straps.